 EDUC 2130 Exploring Learning and Teaching

-MUSA 1215 Applied Music - Secondary (Piano for CH-V, Voice for CH-G and CH-K) (take two times)
+MUSA 1215 Applied Music - Secondary (Piano for CH-V) or MUSA 1216 Secondary Applied Voice (CH-G and CH-K) Take the appropriate course above two times

 MUSA 2315 Keyboard 3/Proficiency